mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ================
 # Bidi-streaming(live) in ADK

-!!! info
+!!! warning

     This is an experimental feature.
 Currrently available in Python.

 !!! info

     This is different from server-side streaming or token-level streaming.
-This section is for bidi-streaming(live).
+    Token-level streaming is a one-way process where a language model generates a response and sends it back to the user one token at a time.
+This creates a "typing" effect, giving the impression of an immediate response and reducing the time it takes to see the start of the answer.
+The user sends their full prompt, the model processes it, and then the model begins to generate and send back the response piece by piece.
+This section is for bidi-streaming (live).

 Bidi-streaming (live) in ADK adds the low-latency bidirectional voice and video interaction capability of [Gemini Live API](https://ai.google.dev/gemini-api/docs/live) to